 Among the most commonly used names are Amber, Phoenix, and Merlin.
 Calling out one of these names at a Pagan gathering will usually cause many heads to turn.

 So there are plenty of possibilities from which to choose.
 If you decide to use a Wiccan name in ritual, always use it.
 Use it in prayer.
 Use it in rituals.
 Write it, in runes or English, on your tools.
 You may even wish to perform some sort of name-adoption ritual.
 This could consist of casting a circle and invoking the Goddess and God to be present and asking Them to recognize you by your new name.
 Use of a Craft name may not give you any additional power, but it’s a traditional practice, and many enjoy it.

 - Using the Psalms for Solving Problems by shirleytwofeathers - 17 Comments

 - Eclipse Meditation Ritual by shirleytwofeathers - 6 Comments

 - Tree Spell To Get What You Want by shirleytwofeathers - 3 Comments

-- To Regain Lost Energy by shirleytwofeathers - 2 Comments
+- Make Friends With Fate by shirleytwofeathers - 2 Comments

-- Peace and Love Ritual by shirleytwofeathers - 2 Comments
+- Ritual for the Festival of Janus by shirleytwofeathers - 2 Comments